jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "New modes and orders.
 Not what philosophers say *should* work—what *actually* works.
 The effectual truth of the thing, not the imagination of it."

 The woodcutter nods slowly.
-Then: "Weren't you exiled...and the tortured?"
+Then: "Weren't you a diplomat and exiled...and tortured?"

 Niccolo deflates.
 His shoulders drop.